XingxinHE/Hex/pages/Glossary.md

 - *RTTI*: Run-Time Type Information. ???

-- *scope*: the region of program text (source code) in which a name can be referred to.

 - *semiregular*: a concrete type that is copyable (including movable) and default-constructible (see  `std::semiregular`  concept).
 The result of a copy is an independent object with the same value as the original.
 A semiregular type behaves roughly like an built-in type like  `int` , but possibly without a  `==`  operator.
 See also *regular type*.

 - *software*: a collection of pieces of code and associated data; often used interchangeably with program.

-- *source code*: code as produced by a programmer and (in principle) readable by other programmers.

 - *specification*: a description of what a piece of code should do.